-A mix with a high percent of tussock forming grasses which can provide good cover for invertebrates and mammals.
+3.3 A mix with a high percent of tussock forming grasses which can provide good cover for invertebrates and mammals.
 A good mix for damp areas in hollows or around ponds where frequent mowing may be difficult.
-Example mix Emorsgate Tussock Mix EM10, https://wildseed.co.uk, at a rate of 6g/m2 or similar to approval.
+Example mix Emorsgate Tussock Mix EM10, https://wildseed.co.uk, (or a similar mix from an alternative supplier to approval) at a rate of 6g/m2 or similar to approval.
 This is to be sown from the top of the banks around the ponds, back across the surrounding level land for a distance of 5 - 10m.
 Also to be sown on the beetle banks.